The Origins of Our Current Water Management:

 In July 2013 Po‘ai Wai Ola and Earthjustice submitted a complaint and petition for a declaratory order against the waste of water diverted from the Waimea River system by the state Agribusiness Development Corporation (“ADC”) and its land manager, the tenant association called Kekaha Agriculture Association (“KAA”) (collectively, “ADC/KAA”).

-As explained in their legal filing, despite the closure of the Kekaha Sugar plantation, ADC/KAA are continuing the large-scale diversions of the Kekaha and Koke‘e Ditches and are committing unlawful waste, including outright dumping of diverted river water.
-These excess diversions must immediately cease and interim instream flow standards (IIFS's) must be amended for the Waimea River and its headwaters and tributaries.
+As explained in their legal filing, despite the closure of the Kekaha Sugar plantation, ADC/KAA continued the large-scale diversions of the Kekaha and Koke‘e Ditches resulting in continued dumping of diverted river water.
+The legal filing demanded that excess diversions immediately cease and interim instream flow standards ("IIFS") be amended for the Waimea River and its headwaters and tributaries.
+This case led to a historic Mediation Agreement in 2017 under which the state assigned ADC, KAA and the local Kaua‘i utility company with responsibilities to alter its ditch diversions, set up monitoring equipment and measure water flows.
+As of 2021 despite having legally agreed to do so in 2017, ADC has not yet fulfilled such responsibilities.

 Following is a background (with source citations) on the management history of our water, how ADC and KAA came to be appointed the west Kaua'i water managers of the Koke'e and Kekaha Ditch systems that divert water from the Waimea River, and how they presently manage our waters.